 The acquisition is when a company buys more than 50% ownership in its target.
 With gaining more than 50% in the target company, the acquisition company gains the right to take decisions without the consent of the stakeholders of the target company.
 The acquiring company gets this ownership by purchasing the stock and or buying the assets.
 The target company expects a premium to be paid over and above the current rate.

 In this article, we are going to provide you the top 4 examples of Acquisitions.

 Example #1 – Amazon acquires Whole Foods

 Amazon acquired whole foods for a total of $13.7 billion deal.
 This made the e-commerce giant move into many physical stores.
 This will make Amazon continue on its long goal of selling more groceries

 Amazon paid $42 per share in an all-cash deal for whole foods, which included debt.
 The premium paid was ~27% to whole foods closing price on Thursday, June 15

 As highlighted above, the grocery sector average including whole foods over the last twelve months before the acquisition was 8.4x.
 This was prior to the announcement of Krogers lower earnings announcement

 Example # 2 – Sun Pharmaceuticals acquiring Ranbaxy

 This pharmaceutical deal is an example of a share swap deal.
 According to the deal, Ranbaxy shareholders would receive four shares for every five Sun pharma shares held by them.
-This leads to 16.4% dilution in the equity of Sun Pharma.
-The deal size was of $3.2 billion and was an all-share deal.
+This leads to a 16.4% dilution in the equity of Sun Pharma.
+The deal size was $3.2 billion and was an all-share deal.
 The consolidated turnover of Sun pharma was of INR 11,326 crore and it acquired Ranbaxy a company with a turnover of INR 12,410 crore.
 Thus, Ranbaxy achieved a valuation of 2.2x times the last twelve month sales.
 The beauty of this deal is that a smaller size company acquired a bigger size company